firebird641/Linux_Basics/Documentation.md

 ## chown

-Sets the owner of a file or directory.
+Change Owner sets the owner of a file or directory.

 ~~~bash
 chown -R user:user ./directory/ # sets user "user" and group "user" as the owner of the directory